nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-16-simple_ctf.md

 ![screenshot3](../assets/images/simple_ctf/screenshot3.png)

-Seems like a default **CMS Made Simple** page.
+Seems like a default 'CMS Made Simple' page.

 *CMS Made Simple is a free, open source content management system to provide developers, programmers and site owners a web-based development and administration area.*

-Scrolling down the page, we find out that the server is running **CMS Made Simple Version 2.2.8**:
+Scrolling down the page, we find out that the server is running CMS Made Simple version **2.2.8**:

 ![screenshot4](../assets/images/simple_ctf/screenshot4.png)

-With the version number, I then used `searchsploit` to search for exploits that we can use:
+With the version, I used `searchsploit` to search for exploits that we can use:

 ```
 searchsploit cms made simple